-When a database does not log all of the column values of a source table by default, there can be errors if the target table has \mathtt{NOT} \mathtt{NULL} constraints when Replicat attempts to convert a primary-key update to an insert.
+When a database does not log all of the column values of a source table by default, there can be errors if the target table has NOT NULL constraints when Replicat attempts to convert a primary-key update to an insert.
 You can work around this scenario in the following ways:

-- Use the NOCOMPRESSUPDATES parameter in the Extract parameter file to send all of the columns of the table to the trail, and configure the database to log all column values.
+- HANDLECOLLISIONS requires that the table have a NOT NULL primary key or NOT NULL unique constraint on the target table. - Use the NOCOMPRESSUPDATES parameter in the Extract parameter file to send all of the columns of the table to the trail, and configure the database to log all column values.
 By default, Extract only writes the primary key and the columns that changed to the trail.
 This is the safest method, because it writes the current values at the time when the operation is performed and eliminates the need for fetching. - Use the FETCHOPTIONS parameter with the FETCHPKUPDATECOLS option in the Extract parameter file.
 This configuration causes Extract to fetch unavailable columns when a key column is updated on the source.
 A fetch is the current value, not necessarily the value at the time of a particular update, so there can be data integrity issues.
-See "FETCHOPTIONS" for more information and additional fetch options to handle unsuccessful fetches. - To avoid fetches, use HANDLECOLLISIONS with ALLOWPKMISSINGROWCOLLISIONS to skip the update instead of converting it to an INSERT.
-This configuration can also cause data integrity issues under certain conditions.
-See "Preventing Conversion of Key Updates to Inserts" for more information.
+See "FETCHOPTIONS" for more information and additional fetch options to handle unsuccessful fetches.